contao/docs/docs/manual/guides/grid-system.en.md

 If you want to set a grid only specifically within individual areas of an article, you can realize the enclosing HTML containers with the content element of the type »[HTML](/en/article-management/content-elements/#html)«.
-Create two content elements with the specifications »&lt;div class="mygrid"&gt;" and "&lt;/div&gt;«.
+Create two content elements with the specifications »&lt;div class="mygrid"&gt;« and »&lt;/div&gt;«.
 Your text elements must then be located within these two content elements of type »HTML«.

 {{< tabs groupId="Grid Layout 02">}}